How to get to Tuscany from Rome

 There you’ll find the ancient mansion and vineyards of a very famous Italian.
 When my travel buddy told me we were headed to the place where the Italian writer considered to be the inventor of modern political thought, Machiavelli, grew up, I thought we would only visit a boring museum.
 My friend is really passionate about philosophy and history and was very excited to explore this village.
 We arrived there early in the morning; it was our first stop in Tuscany for the day.
 What we found was absolutely incredible.
 The villa of Machiavelli or “Albergaccio” is in perfect condition and still displays the original furniture.
 For only €10 a ticket we got a guided tour of the house and the cellars.
 The view from the villa and gardens is breathtaking.
 The current manager of Machiavelli’s properties continues to produce wine and run the restaurant.
 This is a truly unique wine tour that offers much more than just wine tasting.

-Explor Val d’Orcia
+Explore Val d’Orcia

 The Orcia Valley in Tuscany was recognized as a UNESCO Heritage Site in order to acknowledge the degree to which the arrangement of its agricultural landscape has influenced the history of landscape design since the 14th century.
 The Val D’Orcia stretches between the slopes of the Amiata Mountain and is crossed by the Orcia River.
 The colors and shapes of the landscape in which the Renaissance villages of Pienza, San Quirico, Bagno Vignoni, and Montalcino are located appear on some iconic postcards from Tuscany.
 Nature here transmits tranquillity and invites one to relax.
 There are, of course, vineyards where you can taste local wines like the Brunello di Montalcino, but also sanctuaries and abbeys, and the Via Francigena Road passes through here.
 Thousands of hikers and pilgrims explore the Val D’Orcia by foot from summer to autumn.
 To reach the main landmarks in the Val d’Orcia, you could take a bus from Rome, but independent exploration by private car is recommended.
-You’ll feel the need to stop and take a picture, or to journey via a country road and go explore a villa or an off-track village like Monticchiello.
+You’ll feel the need to stop and take a picture or to journey via a country road and go explore a villa or an off-grid village like Monticchiello.

 Beach “LA Feniglia” in the Argentario Peninsula, Tuscany.

 Italians consider the Argentario Coast (literally “Silver Coast”) as one of the most beautiful coastal destinations in central Italy.
 Nonetheless, places like La Feniglia, Cala Gesso, and Porto Ercole are among the best beaches and beach towns near Rome.
 If you have one full day on your hands, you’ll be able to reach by car the Argentario Peninsula and explore a few of the stunning places of the Tuscan coast.
 For instance, you could spend some hours on the 7 km-long La Feniglia Beach, where the painter Caravaggio died, or swim in the blue-green waters of one of the hidden bays at the foot of Mount Argentario.
-In the evening, end your day tasting the local seafood or a pizza at one of the restaurants by the sea in the tiny Porto Ercole, one of the most picturesque towns near Rome.
+In the evening, end your day tasting the local seafood or a pizza at one of the restaurants by the sea in the tiny Porto Ercole, one of the most fascinating coastal villages in Italy.
 The perfect time of the year to visit the Argentario region is summer or the beginning of autumn.

 How to get to the Argentario Peninsula